Vikings mailbag: Draft position? Quarterback trade scenario? Roster construction?

 Q: Trade idea: Kirk Cousins for Baker Mayfield.
 New start for both, Cousins' reunion with Kevin Stefanski behind a good offensive line, possible upside for the Vikings, and cap benefits with a healthy Mayfield.
 What do you think? — @donraul007

-AK: Those pieces come together until you get to the part of whether the Vikings, and whichever decision maker is pulling the strings this offseason, want Baker Mayfield.
+AK: Those pieces come together until you get to whether the Vikings, and whichever decision maker is pulling the strings this offseason, want Baker Mayfield.
 I'd say that's especially unlikely if general manager Rick Spielman stays in his current role.
 Mayfield has been an erratic, and recently injured, quarterback despite having some coveted traits.
 He was also horrendous at U.S. Bank Stadium despite leaving with a 14-7 win against the Vikings in October.
-The only way I see that coming together is under a new Vikings regime that has ties to Mayfield and thinks they can be the ones to make him a consistent quarterback.
+The only way I see that coming together is under a new Vikings regime that has ties to Mayfield and thinks its staff can make him a consistent quarterback.
 Trading Cousins might not be a farfetched scenario with so much uncertainty around the organization, but doing so for Mayfield doesn't seem like the most likely play.

 —

-AK: We discussed this on the Access Vikings podcast (shameless plug), and settled on four consensus "elite" players on this roster in Justin Jefferson, Dalvin Cook, Danielle Hunter and Eric Kendricks.
-Safety Harrison Smith was left out, mainly, because he'll be 33 in February, and this is an outlook for the 2022 season and years beyond.
+AK: We discussed this on the Access Vikings podcast (shameless plug) on Wednesday, and settled on four consensus "elite" players on this roster in Justin Jefferson, Dalvin Cook, Danielle Hunter and Eric Kendricks.
+Safety Harrison Smith was left out mainly because he'll be 33 in February, and this is an outlook for the 2022 season and years beyond.
 Brian O'Neill is close.
 They'd fall into this "above-average" tier to varying degrees, along with other starters like Patrick Peterson (pending free agent), Adam Thielen, Kirk Cousins and Michael Pierce (when available).

 —